 - 18.1.2.2 The reason for not firing was caused by a malfunction of the rifle, which is not likely to have been caused by the competitor, or could not have been prevented by the competitor. - 18.1.3 Sights: If the rifle sights come loose during an event because they were not properly tightened, all shots must be scored.
 Loose rifle sights are not grounds for a re-shoot. - 18.2 Deeming rifles and/or ammunition unserviceable: The Range Officer may deem any suspect rifle or ammunition unserviceable or unsafe.
-Once so deemed, the rifle and/or ammunition shall be removed from the firing line and not readmitted until cleared by the Range Officer.
-The Range Officer will be guided strictly by the principle that if there is any doubt, the rifle and/or ammunition is to be disqualified from further range use until the problem has been positively rectified. - 18.3 Misfires: In the event of a misfire, a competitor must not open the action of the rifle for at least 30 seconds, during which time the rifle must continue to be pointed down range.
-It is the competitor's responsibility to inform the Range Officer immediately of any such occurrence.
-Barrel must be inspected for obstructions. - 18.4 Broken Rifle: A competitor, whose rifle breaks or ceases to function, may change to another rifle between stages of an event.
-The course of fire can then be completed with the substitute rifle.
-The Head Scorer is to be notified. - 18.5 Permitted Re-shoot: The Appeals Committee only, may deem that a competitor has not received a fair opportunity due to some act of providence or unforeseen circumstance and permit the competitor another attempt.
+Once so deemed, the rifle and/or ammunition shall be removed from the firing line and not re-admitted until cleared by the Range Officer.
+The Range Officer will be guided strictly by the principle that if there is any doubt, the rifle and/or ammunition is to be disgualified from further range use until the problem has been positively rectified. - 18.3 Ammunition: A round for any reason, may be exchanged for another by the competitor, so long as this occurs within the time limit of the current event.
+In this case the competitor will not be allowed extra time.
+This includes a round that is accidently damaged before being loaded into the rifle to the extent that the round, if fired, may be unsafe or cause damage to the rifle. - 18.4 Misfires: In the event of a misfire, whilst keeping the action closed and the rifle pointed down range the competitor shall notify the Range Officer.
+After 30 seconds the round shall be ejected and inspected by the Range Officer.
+If the projectile is still in the case and it shows a firing pin indentation another round shall be allowed, however if the projectile has left the case but not left the barrel, see section 18.1 Malfunctions.